Do I need to be a member to come to a class?

 What are the “Eight Limbs of Yoga”?

-1 Yama – the Observances (moral restraints upon behaviour)
+1 Yama – the observances (moral restraints upon behavior)

 3 Asana – the postures, the physical positions of yoga

 4 Pranayama – the control of breathing; to expand awareness, help to control the mind